 Heel To Toe Club

-Join us in a new partnership with Special Olympics Iowa for the Principal 5k Road Race.
+Partner your 5K registration with Special Olympics Iowa Unified Pairing program.
 This is an opportunity for IMT Des Moines Marathon athletes to “partner up” with a Special Olympic athlete and participate together in the Principal 5K Road Race.You will have the option when you register for the 5K Road Race to select that you are interested in participating in the Unified Pairing program.
-Meet your unified paired athlete before the race and compete in the 5K Road Race together.
+Meet your unified paired athlete before the race, and compete in the 5K Road Race together.
 Click here.

 Keeping Pace Podcast